chrisimmel/calliope/docs/stories.md

 ## Current Story Strategies

 ### fern
 The most sophisticated strategy.
 Creates and maintains a story based on a genre, concept, a cast of characters, settings, sources of conflict, and a series of story developments.
 Work is underway to add support for maintaining consistent character appearance by initially generating character images, then using these as references when illustrating the story.

+Fern is also currently the only strategy capable of generating video.

 ### lavender
 Similar to the "continuous" strategy series, but takes into account situational context from where the viewer is located: geolocation, local time, season, weather, astronomical events, etc.